From reading under the covers to hard-hitting elementary school journalism

 Going solo and expanding from editing to writing

-As much as I enjoy editing, reading about the same subject, day in and day out for at least eight consecutive hours, got to be a bit tedious.
-So in August 2004 I became a full-time freelancer.
+In August 2004 I became a full-time freelancer.
 Although first I took the three-month backpacking trip through Europe that I should’ve gone on right after college.
 The trip was amazing and led to my becoming a travel writer.

 Reading and writing: It’s not just work